-- the female partner is 35 years of age or older and at increased risk for having a child with a chromosomal abnormality (PGS)
+- The female partner is 35 years of age or older and at increased risk for having a child with a chromosomal abnormality (PGS)

-- the couple has had recurrent miscarriages of unknown cause (PGS)
+- The couple has had recurrent miscarriages of unknown cause (PGS)

-- the couple has had a previous child or pregnancy with a chromosome abnormality (PGD)
+- The couple has had a previous child or pregnancy with a chromosome abnormality (PGD)

-- the couple is concerned about having a child with a chromosome abnormality (PGS)
+- The couple is concerned about having a child with a chromosome abnormality (PGS)

-- the couple has had a previous unsuccessful IVF cycle despite good quality embryos (PGS)
+- The couple has had a previous unsuccessful IVF cycle despite good quality embryos (PGS)

-- one member of the couple carries a known chromosomal defect (PGD)
+- One member of the couple carries a known chromosomal defect (PGD)

-- the couple is at risk of having a child with an inherited single gene genetic disease (PGD)
+- The couple is at risk of having a child with an inherited single gene genetic disease (PGD)

-Preimplantation Genetic testing utilizes in vitro fertilization where multiple eggs are matured and retrieved.
+Preimplantation genetic testing utilizes in vitro fertilization where multiple eggs are matured and retrieved.
 The oocytes are then inseminated with a single sperm (ICSI), and grown in culture until biopsy.
 The most common approach for PGD/PGS is to biopsy embryos on Day 5, 6 or 7, at the expanded blastocyst stage.

 This procedure is called trophectoderm biopsy.
 Many more cells are removed for analysis with this technique, compared to the older technique of testing embryos on day 3 of growth.
-With the new freezing technique of vitrification, the embryos are typically frozen and transferred at a late date, and is associated with high success.
+With the new freezing technique of vitrification, the embryos are typically frozen and transferred at a later date, and it is associated with high success.

 There are several techniques for assessing the chromosomal complement of embryos.
-The older technique utilized was FISH (Flourescent In situ Hybridization) in which only 9 chromosomes out of 24 were tested.
+The older technique utilized was FISH (Flourescent In Situ Hybridization), in which only 9 chromosomes out of 24 were tested.
 Initial reports showed that the FISH technique did not seem to improve pregnancy rates in women using the technique to screen for chromosomal abnormalities.
 The lack of improvement in the pregnancy rate seen with the FISH technique was felt to be due to the fact that less than half of the chromosomes were actually tested.

 Newer methods were then developed to overcome this problem.
 There are only 2 techniques utilized for IVF patients that produce a comprehensive chromosomal analysis and analyze all 24 chromosomes of a single cell.
 These techniques are microarray CGH (comparative genomic hybridization) and SNP microarrays (single nucleotide polymorphism).
-Essentially both techniques use florescent dyes to test the genetic makeup of the cell.
+Essentially, both techniques use florescent dyes to test the genetic makeup of the cell.
 The results typically take several hours.

 (Does not include the costs for medications, genetic screening, medications for the cycle and post embryo transfer/ retrieval treatment)

-- One IVF cycle with ICSI and 24 chromosome aneuploidy diagnosis with day 5 biopsy and subsequent Frozen embryo transfer of normal embryos- $13,160 (cash price)
+- One IVF cycle with ICSI and 24 chromosome aneuploidy diagnosis with day 5 biopsy and subsequent Frozen embryo transfer of normal embryos- $14,900 (cash price)

-- One IVF cycle with testing for a single gene defect- $13,160*.
+- One IVF cycle with testing for a single gene defect- $14,900*.
 This price does not include the genetic testing as this price is variable based on the disease being tested and work up needed prior to biopsy.